Stepparent adoption family

 Do grandparents have the right to notice about the stepparent adoption?

-Usually, you do not have to tell grandparents about a stepparent adoption, but sometimes circumstances require notifying the grandparent.
+Usually, you do not have to tell grandparents about a stepparent adoption, but sometimes circumstances require notifying the grandparents.
 Generally, grandparents are notified only if the child has lived with a grandparent for at least six months within the last two years before the filing of the stepparent adoption petition.

 Do you have to go to court for a stepparent adoption?